tPayne0647/nautobot-api-sandbox/README.md

 to run program-
 * type 'nautobot_api_sandbox' in terminal and press enter
-* type in demo api token found at: demo.nautobot.com (log in using demo account, token can be found under account settings)
+* type in demo api token found at: demo.nautobot.com ('aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa').
-* a welcome menu will appear with available commands.
 * type in desired command and press enter.
 NOTE- you don't need to add '()' or "". just simply type the command and the name

 for help-